domlet/domlet.github.io/_posts/2024-07-29-literary-map.md

 ### Tileset costs

 - I accidentally incurred big accidental tileset hosting costs from Mapbox and had to delete a hosted tileset.

+### Contacting the original author

+I reached out to the team 3 Fish Studios to let them know I adapted their map:

+> Hello friends!
+A few months ago I was inspired to create an interactive version of the Literary Map of the United States which I believe is a creation from one of your designers.
+I accidentally racked up some hosting charges related to mapping resources, so I've partially dismantled the project...but I do want to reach out and thank you for your creation, and check in about whether you feel properly credited.
+I'm a high school computer science teacher, so I'm not a FT web developer and I don't have an income stream related to this project – but if there is a way I can send you more paying customers for your work, I would like to be helpful!
+The online project can be viewed here on GitHub: https://github.com/domlet/literary-map/blob/main/README.md Yours truly, Dom
+> {: .prompt-info }

+Co-owner Eric Rewitzer replied, sharing that the project was initially developed for California Bookstore Day back in 2014, and it has since grown to be part of [Independent Bookstore Day](https://www.bookweb.org/independent-bookstore-day), which takes place annually on the last Saturday in April.
+3 Fish also did two other maps for this project: The Literary Map of the Seas and The Literary Map of the Universe. _So cool._

 ## Future steps